ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 Statements are instructions to the program about what to do next.
 Examples are:

   * Do some arithmetic or logical calculation
-  * Read or write data to a file, the screen
+  * Read or write data to a file or the screen
   * Control the flow of execution

 Only common property for all statements: they end with a ";" (semicolon).